-Work Opportunities

-This local non-profit organization was founded in 1963 and promotes self-determination, self-respect, and valued participation in the community for persons with disabilities through work.
+Work Opportunities: This local non-profit organization was founded in 1963 and promotes selfdetermination, self-respect, and valued participation in the community for persons with disabilities through work.
 It has a branch office in Lynnwood.
+Visit the Work Opportunities website: WorkOpportunities.org.